C++11: std::array and std::forward_list

-In addition to the hash tables two more containers was added to the standard library.
-The std::array is a fixed size container that is more efficient than std::vector but safer and easier to use than a c-style array.
-The std::forward_list is a single linked list that provides more space efficient storage than the double linked std::list when bidirectional iteration is not needed.
+In addition to the hash tables two more containers were added to the standard library.
+The std::array is a fixed-size container that is more efficient than std::vector but safer and easier to use than a C-style array.
+The std::forward_list is a singly-linked list that provides more space efficient storage than the double linked std::list when bidirectional iteration is not needed.